clairescanlon/serverless-financial-data-pipeline/README.md

 # Serverless Financial Data Pipeline
 This project aims to create a fully serverless ETL pipeline on AWS for financial data management.
 It addresses current challenges in data quality and compliance while preparing for future scalability.
-The pipeline automates data ingestion, processing, and visualization, enhancing operational efficiency and decision-making.
+The pipeline automates data ingestion, processing, and visualization.